svlentink/resume/README.md

 ## Tips

 - during interview
     - bring printed resume
-  - have questions on paper about vacancy
+    - have questions on paper about vacancy, test it
     - be relaxed, ask control questions
     - ask when project success, which challenges, which metrics
+    - memorized tackeled problems and being able to explain them using STAR
+    - ask ratio managing vs executing (technical work)
+    - always close positive
+    - able to state strong and learning points

+- Know your demands
+    - work from home
+    - no standby duty